SOC 2 Audit-Ready

 Building Trust Through Strong Security Practices

 SOC 2 is an audit framework based on Trust Service Criteria: Security, Availability, Processing Integrity, Confidentiality and Privacy.
 It helps organizations demonstrate that customer data is handled securely and responsibly.
+For a deeper primer, see what SOC 2 means.

 SOC 2 requires organizations to implement appropriate controls, monitor systems continuously, maintain audit evidence, and prove that controls are consistently working.
+CISOGenie connects that work to audit management, evidence collection, and continuous compliance monitoring.

 Failing to Meet SOC 2 Audit Expectations Has Real Consequences

 Failing to meet SOC 2 audit expectations can delay attestation, impact customer trust and slow down enterprise sales cycles.
+Teams often avoid that scramble by following a structured 28-day audit readiness path.

 Why SOC 2 Preparation Takes Longer Than It Should